-You can use the Ten Step Process in the infographic above to design an effective learning session around any business simulation / game.
+You can use the Twelve Step Process in the infographic to design an effective learning session around any Business Simulation Game.

-The business simulation sits at the centre of the process (steps 5-7) but needs to be fully integrated into the other seven steps to adequately cover the team preparation and team reflection aspects of your learning event.
+The Simulation sits at the centre of the process (steps 5-7) but needs to be fully integrated into the other seven steps to adequately cover the team preparation and team reflection aspects of your learning event.

-Effective learning is like a sandwich - the business simulations / games may be the "meat" but without the "bread" of preparation and reflection the learning sandwich will not be a truely satisfying and memorable experience for both the participants and the sponsors!
+Effective learning is like a sandwich - the Business Simulations may be the "meat" but without the "bread" of preparation and reflection the learning sandwich will not be a truely satisfying and memorable experience for both the participants and the sponsors!